-A page out of the Business 101 Handbook: To have a successful business, you need to be unique in what you do.
+The first page of the Business 101 Handbook: To have a successful business, you need to be unique in what you do.
 You need to provide a selling point that no one else has.

-You’ve got to have an answer to the customer’s question: “Why you – and not your competitor?”
+You have got to have an answer to your customers' question: “Why you – and not your competitor?”

 A lot of businesses know what their value is but struggle to convey it in an easy-to-understand, concise way.
 They struggle to express their value proposition.